MattPereira/streamogator/README.md

 # 🐊 StreamoGator

 Data analytics for all Buidl Guidl stream contracts deployed on Ethereum and Optimism.
-The goal for this buidl is to provide the community with more information in order to inspire conversations and ideas that may lead to better outcomes for all parties involved.

 ## 🏁 Getting Started